TIPS

 BE TWICE AS GOOD BY USING HALF OF THE WHOLE

-You may have been promised that there would be no math involved with this
+You may have been promised that there would be no math involved with

-on this one...
+with me on this one...

 Golf is, as you know, a very difficult game to learn.
-Those of us who teach the
+Those of us who teach

-In my humble opinion, one of the most glaring difficulties is that we are asking a
+a real job.
+In my humble opinion, one of the most glaring difficulties is that

-left-handed person to control the position of the clubface through impact with
+we are asking a left-handed person to control the position of the clubface

-their right hand and arm.
-Most true lefties spend their whole lives ruling their
+through impact with their right hand and arm.
+Most true lefties spend their

-worlds with their left hands, while the right arm hangs at their sides like dead
+whole lives ruling their worlds with their left hands, while the right arm

-weight.
-Don’t let yourself fall into that trap when it comes to your golf swing.
+when it comes to your golf swing.

 Two common traits that all good players share is the ability to control the

-position in and direction of the clubface through impact and make solid contact
+position in and direction of the clubface through impact and make solid

-soon.
-Remember, with all full swing drills your goal is to be able to create the
+your ball-striking very soon.
+Remember, with all full swing drills your goal

-proper technique, not see how far you can hit it, so keep your pace under
+is to be able to create the proper technique, not see how far you can hit it,

-control.
+so keep your pace under control.
 Here’s how to do it:

 -Put a tee in the ground, like you were about to hit a driver